It does not matter whether you are a DIYer or a professional, the chances are you might need a screwdriver at some point.

 It is hard to use any other type of screwdriver to remove a tri-wing screw.
 If you have home appliances with such screw types, then there is the need to get yourself a tri-wing screwdriver.

-Because of their design and applications, the tri-wing drivers can be expensive.
+Because of their design and applications, tri-wing drivers can be expensive.
 Also, they do not have many applications in different industries.
 As such, they are considered precision screwdrivers that you only get if necessary.

 We must point out that the use of tri-wing drivers has increased in the electronic industry.
 Most buyers would opt for sizes 1 to 3 for various applications.